mlanza/atomic/docs/command-query-protocols.md

 # Command vs. query protocols

 In JavaScript arrays and objects are mutable reference types.
-But Atomic provides a protocol for operating against them as if they were immutable, value types.
-The `core` module *predominantly* exposes pure operations.

-It does have side-effecting operations too, because any moderately robust functional programming library relies on, just to build itself, a modest number of mutating operations.
-So `core` includes the likes of `doto`.
-But these operations are reexported from `shell` so that external consumers who call them can be notably more pronounced about their side effecting nature (e.g. `$.doto`).

-Since `core` (exported as `_`) treats types, even reference types like objects and arrays, as immutable value types, its operations, rather than mutate the subject, return a modified copy.
-That's the essence of what a persistent type is.
+The `core` (exported as `_`) provides a protocol for operating against them as if they were immutable, value types (i.e. persistent types).
+This means its operations, rather than mutate subjects, return modified copies.
 Persistent types (even faux ones) are the basis of simulations, which is effectively what functional programming is good at.
-While pure, persistent protocols and functions can emulate commands, they're always only queries.
+While persistent protocols and functions emulate commands, they're actually queries.

-But the imperative `shell` (exported as `$`) is about actually doing things, modifying things.
-Its operations, primarily commands, produce the side effects required to get work done.
+The `shell` (exported as `$`) is about actually doing things, modifying things.
+Its protcols operate against reference types treating them as they actually are.
+Thus, its operations are actually commands and do, indeed, produce the side effects required to get work done.

 ```js
 const stooges = ["Moe", "Larry", "Shemp"];
 const troupe = _.conj(stooges, "Corey"); //core op, a query
 ```
 ```js
 const stooges = ["Moe", "Larry", "Shemp"];
 $.conj(stooges, "Corey"); //shell op, a command